JOHN HORRIGAN

 "THE GREAT DEPRESSION AND THE DUST BOWL"

 Description: Coined "Black Tuesday", October 29th, 1929 was the birth of a severe worldwide economic downturn known as "The Great Depression".
-On that date the stock market "crashed".
-After the Dow Jones Industrial Average hit a record high 381.17 on September 3rd, 1929 - it suddenly began to decline.
-On October 29th, 1929, tabbed as "Black Tuesday", about 16 million shares were traded, an unprecedented amount, and the Dow Jones closed at 230.07.
+On that date the stock market crashed.
+After the Dow Jones Industrial Average hit a record high of 381.17 on September 3rd, 1929 - it suddenly began to decline.
+That day about 16 million shares were traded, an unprecedented amount, and the Dow Jones closed at 230.07.
 The American way of life changed in a few short days as a decade-long economic lethargy would put millions out of work and many out of their homes.
 During this period, there was an unusual drought in the "bread basket" of the United States.
-Little of no rainfall made areas arid and untenable in parts of Texas, Oklahoma, Kansas, New Mexico and Colorado.
+Little or no rainfall made areas arid and untenable in parts of Texas, Oklahoma, Kansas, New Mexico and Colorado.
 Then the wind started to blow.
 It did not stop blowing for several years, taking precious layers of topsoil and turning it into dust.
 Join New England Folklorist John Horrigans as he takes you back to the "Dirty Thirties" with a lecture filled with vivid images of vast American dust storms that compounded the misery of an already-suffering nation.

 CLICK HERE FOR MORE DETAILS ABOUT THE GREAT DEPRESSION AND THE DUST BOWL